-MIDTERM & FINAL EXAM
+EXAMS & FINAL EXAM

-- The midterm and final exam will be comprehensive. - There is no make-up exam for the final and no one will be allowed to take the final at a different time.
+- Exam 1, exam 2, and the final exam will be in person and cumulative. - See schedule for the time and dates. - There is no make-up exam for the final and no one will be allowed to take the final at a different time.